contao-estatemanager/wib-import/README.md

+> [!IMPORTANT]
+> Open source development of this plugin has been abandoned.
+> Further development continues in private and is no longer publicly available.
+> Please visit [contao-estatemanager.com](https://www.contao-estatemanager.com/) for more information.

 # WIB-Import Extension for Contao EstateManager
 The WIB import extension provides a new interface for importing real estate of the "Westdeutsche Immobilienbörse" for the Contao EstateManager.